ajwills72/critical-thinking/docs/distributions-samples.md

 ### What data do we end up with?

-Average throw is 4 * 3.5 = 14, so the average group will finish in 8 throws,
+Average throw is 4 * 3.5 = 14, so the average animal will finish in 4-5
-which is slightly larger than the expected group size.
-So, we'll end up with as many data points as there are students, which should be enough to show a normal-like distribution.
+throws.
+However, we only need one animal to pass the line, and there will be about six animals per group, so the average group will take probably more like 3-4 rounds (if anyone would like to sit down and work out the probability distrbution, let me know).

+The limiting factor on sample size is likely to be the polling software.
+For example, Mentimeter only allows any one person to respond once, so your sample size will be as large as the number of people playing.
+We have around 80 in class, which is enough to show a normal-like distribution.
 We'll use this data in the mini-tutorial below.

 ### End-of-exercise mini-lecture